Aegis of Valor Heaven's Fury Crusader Skills and Runes

 When it comes to Law selection for high end progression, squeezing every bit of attack speed (and damage, respectively) while not losing too much on survivability becomes a delicate balance, one you can straddle by taking the offensive Laws of Valor with the Unstoppable Force rune.
 This will both mitigate your Heaven's Fury Wrath spending and trigger the Cpt.
 Crimson bonuses; this auxiliary craftable set scales your damage reduction based on your Resource Cost Reduction, and Unstoppable Force does count as sheet RCR.

 While dealing a lot of damage on their own, your Heaven's Fury shots depend a great deal on the damage amplification of the Bracer of Fury.
-This legendary item necessitates the use of a crowd control skill in the build, and you will be hard pressed to find a wider AoE and more defensive utility than Judgment with the Debilitate rune.
-If you're looking to squeeze some additional damage from this slot instead, you can use Shield Glare with Divine Verdict in this slot.
-When playing in groups, the Judgment rune can be altered for the longer duration effect of Deliberation.
+This legendary item necessitates the use of a crowd control skill in the build, and early on in character progression, you will be hard pressed to find a wider AoE and more defensive utility than Judgment with the Debilitate rune.
+If you are looking to squeeze some additional damage from this slot instead, which will be useful in high tier GR progression, you can use Shield Glare with Divine Verdict in this slot.

 This concludes the overview of the Active Skills, now let us look through the Passives.

 In a spec that is largely dependent on fast attacks and cooldowns, it is no wonder Fervor is taken for the outstanding 15% Attack Speed and Cooldown Reduction while wielding one-handed weapons.
 Note that in Season 22, this passive should be replaced by its 2-handed mirror, Heavenly Strength, due to the temporary ability to use the Norvald's Fervor set in the build.